The Applied Research Project

 The Applied Research Project (ARP) requires the review and signature of two committee members.
 The committee is assigned during the semester the student is enrolled in PA 5398.
 Click here for a list of faculty and their expertise.

-The paper should contain an extensive bibliography, appropriate citations, and normally be formatted according to The Chicago Manual of Style, 16th edition.
+The paper should contain an extensive bibliography, appropriate citations, and normally be formatted according to APA style.

 The student must turn in one copy of the paper in final form to the supervising professor.
 Upon approval of the paper, the professor will assign a letter grade to the student.